cjs2094/ENF_extraction_from_images/code_forTestingSyntheticImgs_release/README.md

+# Code for testing images with synthetic ENF traces and generating results

 ## Preparation
 * If you want to play with the dataset used in the paper, please download the mat dataset named `'mat_results_syn.zip'` and image dataset named `'imgs_with_syn_enf.zip'` from the following URL: